slam-bert/dotfiles/README.md

 This was the setup I used the first time I used Gentoo, this repo will not be maintained in any capacity.

-Configuration files for my computer.
-Will (most likely) not be kept up to date.

 Will most likely work on all distros, but do expect issues.

 The configuration files added here are, as follows: